Profilers

 ). -

 Try optimizing the run!
-(Hint: The data is not stored as torch tensor).
+(Hint: The data is not stored as a torch tensor).
 After optimizing the code make sure (using

 cProfile